Mark Satin: Early years

 As a youth, Satin was restless and rebellious, and his behavior did not change after leaving for university.
-In early 1965, at age 18, he dropped out of the University of Illinois to work with the Student Nonviolent Coordinating Committee in Holly Springs, Mississippi.
+In early 1965, at age 18, he dropped out of the University of Illinois to work for African American civil and political rights with the Student Nonviolent Coordinating Committee in Holly Springs, Mississippi.
 Later that year, he was told to leave Midwestern State University, in Texas, for refusing to sign a loyalty oath to the United States Constitution.
 In 1966 he became president of a Students for a Democratic Society chapter at the State University of New York at Binghamton, and helped recruit nearly 20% of the student body to join.
 One term later he dropped out, then emigrated to Canada to avoid serving in the Vietnam War.

 Just before Satin left for Canada, his father told him he was trying to destroy himself.
 His mother told the Ladies' Home Journal she could not condone her son's actions.
 Satin says he arrived in Canada feeling bewildered and unsupported.
 According to press accounts, many Vietnam War resisters arrived feeling much the same way.